-- (iii) an authorised instructor may log as pilot-incommand time all flight time while acting as an authorised instructor. - a student pilot may log pilot-in-command time (iv) when the student pilot- - (A) is the sole occupant of the aircraft or is performing functions of the pilotin-command of an airship requiring more than one flight crewmember - (B) has a current solo flight endorsement as required under regulation 27; or - is undergoing training for a pilot (C) licence or rating. - (e) logging co-pilot flight time.
-A person may log co-pilot flight time only for that flight time during which that person- - (A) is qualified in accordance with the co-pilot requirements of the Act or regulations made thereunder, and occupies a crewmember station in an aircraft that requires more than one (1) pilot by the aircraft's type certificate; or - (B) holds the appropriate category, class, and instrument rating (if an instrument rating is required for the flight) for the aircraft being flown, and more than one (1) pilot is required under the type certification of the aircraft or the regulations under which the flight is being conducted. - (f) logging instrument flight time.
+(iv) a student pilot may log pilot-in-command time when the student pilot-

+- (A) is the sole occupant of the aircraft or is performing functions of the pilotin-command of an airship requiring more than one flight crewmember - (B) has a current solo flight endorsement as required under regulation 27; or - (C) is undergoing training for a pilot licence or rating. - (e) logging co-pilot flight time.
+A person may log co-pilot flight time only for that flight time during which that person- - (A) is qualified in accordance with the co-pilot requirements of the Act or regulations made thereunder, and occupies a crewmember station in an aircraft that requires more than one (1) pilot by the aircraft's type certificate; or - holds the appropriate category, class, and (B) instrument rating (if an instrument rating is required for the flight) for the aircraft being flown, and more than one (1) pilot is required under the type certification of the aircraft or the regulations under which the flight is being conducted. - (f) logging instrument flight time.

-- (A) a person may log instrument flight time only for that flight time when the person operates the aircraft solely by reference to instruments under actual or simulated instrument flight conditions; and - (B) an authorised instructor may log instrument flight time when conducting instrument flight instruction in actual instrument flight conditions; - (C) for the purposes of logging instrument flight time to meet the recent instrument experience requirements of the Act or Regulations made thereunder, the following information shall be recorded in a person's logbook- - (I) the location and type of each instrument approach accomplished; and - (II) the name of the safety pilot, if required; - (D) an approved flight simulator or approved flight training device may be used by a person to log instrument flight time, provided an authorised instructor is present during the simulated flight. - (g) logging training time. - a person may log training time when that person receives training from an authorised instructor in an aircraft, approved flight simulator, or approved flight training device. - (ii) the training time shall be logged in a logbook and shall-
+- (A) a person may log instrument flight time only for that flight time when the person operates the aircraft solely by reference to instruments under actual or simulated instrument flight conditions; and - (B) an authorised instructor may log instrument flight time when conducting instrument flight instruction in actual instrument flight conditions; - (C) for the purposes of logging instrument flight time to meet the recent instrument experience requirements of the Act or Regulations made thereunder, the following information shall be recorded in a person's logbook- - (I) the location and type of each instrument approach accomplished; and - (II) the name of the safety pilot, if required; - (D) an approved flight simulator or approved flight training device may be used by a person to log instrument flight time, provided an authorised instructor is present during the simulated flight. - (g) logging training time. - (i) a person may log training time when that person receives training from an authorised instructor in an aircraft, approved flight simu- lator, or approved flight training device. - (ii) the training time shall be logged in a logbook and shall-